xSami2/Elm-DeveloperChallenge-Backend/README.md

 # Project Tasks

-- [x] 📌 Convert from H2 Database to PostgresSQL
-- [x] 📌 Use Docker for Dependency Management
-- [ ] 📌 Refactoring & Code Cleanup
-- [ ] 📌 Refactoring Queries
+- [ ] 📌 Refactoring Get all showroom return pageable with DTO
-- [ ] 📌 Implement Liquibase
-- [ ] 📌 Create DTOs for Request & Response
-- [ ] 📌 Implement Caching for Fast Retrieval
+- [ ] 📌 Refactoring Get All Showroom to have ability to Filter based on name for UI Dropdown
-- [ ] 📌 Implement Cache Strategy (if needed)
-- [ ] 📌 Implement Spring Security with JWT